adarsh005599/IMAGIFY-FullStack/README.md

 # IMAGIFY-FullStack

 # What is this?
 IMAGIFY is a full-stack image tool that lets you upload, edit, and manage pictures easily.
-Think of it as your personal mini Photoshop, built right into the browser.
+Think of it as your personal mini-Photoshop, built right into the browser.

-# What it can do
+# What can it do?
 - Login securely with tokens
 - Upload images from your device
 - Resize, crop, or add cool filters